Introducing Square Reader SDK: Opening Up Square Hardware to Every Developer for the First Time

 Infinite Peripherals, an expert in developing mobile enterprise solutions, built ezMetr, a next-generation digital taxi meter that is currently used by thousands of taxi drivers to take card payments.
 With ezMetr, cab drivers can upgrade their payments technology to better compete against ride-sharing platforms like Uber and Lyft.
 In just six months, ezMetr has been used by 12 million passengers who have ridden more than 20 million miles.
 It has launched as the preferred choice for taxi cabs in Washington, D.C., with other cities coming soon.

 “The Square Reader SDK and Square APIs have been very easy to work with and are enterprise-grade.
-The simplicity and built-in PCI compliance is taking the complexity out of large-scale deployments and is an easy choice for our development efforts,” said John Broderick, CTO of Infinite Peripherals, the developer of the ezMetr platform.
+The simplicity and built-in PCI-DSS compliance is taking the complexity out of large-scale deployments and is an easy choice for our development efforts,” said John Broderick, CTO of Infinite Peripherals, the developer of the ezMetr platform.

 - QuiqMeds built a mobile application for health-care professionals to dispense medication at the point of care so patients never have to make a second trip to a pharmacy.
 The health-care industry has high security standards and complex backend systems, but QuiqMeds found that Square easily met these requirements.
 Its mobile platform takes patient copays and enables providers to dispense medication in the doctor’s office, hospitals, or right at the patient’s bedside, saving both patients and providers time and money.